radcamp/radcamp.github.io/index.md

 ## Admission Information

+This course is open to all applicants including those from outside of the UK.

 **Cost**: 500 UK Pounds per person excluding VAT (accommodation not included)

-Bursaries are available: 10 bursaries from NERC and 5 bursaries from CLIMB.
+Bursaries are available: 10 bursaries from NERC and 5 bursaries from CLIMB for UK applicants only.

 27 places are available.